A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: Problem Description

-The objective function computes the sum of pairwise squared Euclidean distances between objects assigned to the same anticluster.
-Constraints~(2) ensure that the size of two anticlusters differs by at most one object.
+The objective function~(1) is the sum of pairwise squared Euclidean distances between objects assigned to the same anticluster.
+We refer to the objective function value as the diversity $W(\mathcal{C})$ of the anticlustering solution $\mathcal{C}$.
+Constraints~(2) ensure that the size of two anticlusters differ by at most one.
 Constraints~(3) and (4) ensure that every object is assigned to exactly one anticluster.